Jock Palfreeman: The event

 Palfreeman pleaded not guilty based on self defence.
 Prosecutor Parvoleta Nikova argued that Palfreeman attacked the group of youths for no reason.
 In an interview given to 24 Chassa before the trial began, she claimed Palfreeman was guilty as charged and should receive a life sentence.

-The event in Bulgaria was not the first time Palfreeman had been accused of a stabbing.
-In 2004, he was named by victims James Atack and Matthew Faunt as the offender in a stabbing attack at a party in Chatswood (a suburb of Sydney).
-Police investigated but no charges were laid due to a lack of evidence.
-This stabbing incident was raised during Palfreeman's trial.

 Monov had a blood alcohol reading of 0.29%.
 Zahariev's reading was 0.18%, and Palfreeman's was 0.015% in his blood and 0.026% in his urine.

 Among the mourners at Andrei Monov's funeral were head of the Supreme Court of Cassation, Lazar Gruev and members of the ruling Socialist Party, including soon to be Interior Minister Mihail Mikov, and former legal advisor to the President Chavdar Georgiev.

 The criminal trial was held concurrently with the crime's compensation case, which is the usual procedure in Bulgaria.
 The civil claimants were Antoan Zahariev and Andrei Monov's parents, notary Aksenia Monova and psychologist Hristo Monov.

 During the trial, some of the youths and police officers changed their versions of events, claiming there were no Roma and no altercation in the lead-up to Andrei Monov's death.
 When the defence tried to show that this contradicted what the youths had told the police first at the scene and police investigators, the civil claimants and the prosecutor were able to prevent examination of those accounts.

 On 3 December 2009, the Sofia City Court found Palfreeman guilty and sentenced him to 20 years' imprisonment.